K-Banks/HackAThon/README.md

 ## Known Bugs

-_No known bugs at this time._
+_All members can be removed from a team, undermining requirement that teams start with at least one member._
+_Team name can be changed to an invalid name after initial submission._
-_Please contact author at kayleubanks@gmail.com with any bugs._
+_Please contact author at kayleubanks@gmail.com with any additional bugs._

 ## Technologies Used